What is Drug Rehabilitation?

 Drug addiction is considered by many a disease.
 As the abuse leads to detrimental changes in the organisation and function of the brain.
 It can be harmful physically to the individual, increasing the risk of compulsive drug seeking, drug-related violence and criminal behaviour.

-What are the five stages of recovery?
+What are the five stages of recovery from addiction?

 - Pre-contemplation Stage.
 This stage is the individual is in denial that they even have an alcohol or drug addiction. …